 We tested our method on various 3D objects, from human-made objects to animals and humans, as shown in Figure \ref{fig:teaser}, \ref{fig:compare}, and \ref{fig:ablation}.
 It shows that our method can deform the objects precisely with the guidance of the sketch and produce natural-looking results.
 These 3D shapes were collected from the SketchFab and TurboSquid and transferred into a 3D GS scene.
 The 3D shapes were originally mesh and converted into 3D GS by training from 100 sampling images from random views of the shape.
 Moreover, we also explored the ability of our method to deform large-scale real-world captured data.
 We used the UAV-captured dataset of a great Oratory and a Clock Tower to reconstruct the 3D GS scene respectively.
 As shown in Figure \ref{fig:heritage}.

 As one of the important applications of 3D deformation is animation, we also conducted experiments of animating static 3D GS by our method.
-As shown in Figure~\ref{fig:teaser} (C), \ref{fig:result_animation}, and the accompanying video, the user can provide multiple input sketches as some key-frame sketches in the animation sequence.
+As shown in Figure~\ref{fig:teaser}(C), and the accompanying video, the user can provide multiple input sketches as some key-frame sketches in the animation sequence.
 Then, by running our method for each key frame and interpolating between the deformed cage of key frames, we can get animations of the static 3D GS.